AleemIqbal/Crawl-Optimization/readme.txt

 Redirect all parameters option is now disabled for non supported themes and builders

 = 1.1 =
-Redirect all parameters will no longer will with woocommerce
+Redirect all parameters will no longer work with woocommerce

 == Installation ==